 Once you’re past the trickly waterfall, make your way directly up the face.
 You’ll have to navigate up or around many small cliff bands, ledges, and gullies.
 There is a great deal of loose rock haphazardly strewn on this face, including some fairly decent-sized rocks just sitting on ledges as if they were placed there yesterday.
-If you’re hiking with a partner–which you should be!–be very careful not to kick anything down on one another.
+If you’re hiking with a partner–which you should be!–be especially careful not to kick anything down on one another.
 Some trip reports try to describe certain routes and places on the face, but I can never match the descriptions to the place itself.
 It’s probably best to just trust your judgement here and not try to follow an overly-specific “route” up this part of the face.
-Just take your time, be careful, and you’ll make it up.
+Just take your time and be careful, and you’ll make it up.

 A wall of crags loom over the top of the south face is a wall of crags, towering over a semi-permanent snowfield.
 Once you hit this face, traverse directly left/north and into the prominent, steep, very loose scree gully.
 The scree in this gully ranges from basketball to penny-sized, and lies in a thin layer over smoother rock in some places.
 Those who aren’t comfortable with Chugach scree will find this part of the ascent especially unnerving.
 On the way down, you could take your chances sliding down some of the scree, but be mindful that you are very high up on a remote peak and a twisted ankle up here would be extremely inconvenient.

 The scree gully leads directly to a shallow col on the summit ridge, at which point you will earn a stunning view 5,000 feet almost directly down onto the surface of Eagle Lake.
-From this shallow col, simply run 90 degrees right/east and climb the pleasant (if very lofty) Class 2 ridge to the summit.
+From this shallow col, simply run 90 degrees right/east and walk the pleasant, lofty Class 2+ ridge to the summit.
 There is a summit register in the small cairn.
 Enjoy the views!

 South Ridge Route